-Challenge number Detail of challenge 1 Internal and external (where available) assessments indicate that writing attainment among disadvantaged pupils is below (21%) that of non-disadvantaged pupils.
+Challenge number Detail of challenge 1 Internal and external (where available) assessments indicate that writing attainment among disadvantaged pupils is below (23%) that of non-disadvantaged pupils.
 There are no disadvantaged pupils at GDS in writing.
-2 Internal and external (where available) assessments indicate that Maths among disadvantaged pupils (22%) is below that of non-disadvantaged pupils.
-3 Assessments, observations, and discussions with pupils indicate under- developed oral language skills and vocabulary gaps among many disad- vantaged pupils.
+2 Internal and external (where available) assessments indicate that Maths among disadvantaged pupils at the expected standard has not increased from last academic year (52%) and is below that of non-disadvantaged pupils. (-31%) 3 Assessments, observations, and discussions with pupils indicate under- developed oral language skills and vocabulary gaps among many disad- vantaged pupils.
 These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
-4 15% of disadvantaged children are also identified as having a special educational need.
-11% (x3 pupil) have an EHCP.
+4 27% of disadvantaged children are also identified as having a special educational need.
+7% (x2 pupil) have an EHCP.
 5 Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
 These findings are supported by national studies.
 This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in writing.
 6 Our attendance data over the last year, indicates that attendance among some disadvantaged pupils is lower than 90%.
-Persistent absence (below 90% attendance) of Pupil premium is 21.7% (17.7% national) Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
+Persistent absence (below 90% attendance) of Pupil premium is (6/30) 20% (19.2% national) Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.